Kotlin/dokka/docs/topics/formats/markdown.md

 </tab>
 <tab title="CLI" group-key="cli">

-Since GFM format is a [Dokka plugin](dokka_plugins.md#applying-dokka-plugins), you need to download the [JAR file](https://mvnrepository.com/artifact/org.jetbrains.dokka/gfm-plugin/%dokkaVersion%) and pass it to `pluginsClasspath`.
+Since GFM format is implemented as a [Dokka plugin](dokka_plugins.md#applying-dokka-plugins), you need to download the [JAR file](https://mvnrepository.com/artifact/org.jetbrains.dokka/gfm-plugin/%dokkaVersion%) and pass it to `pluginsClasspath`.